corbosman/advent2020/README.md

 11a.
 Not that difficult, just a lot of array manipulations.
 Maybe there's a smarter way.

 11b.
 More of the same, with an extra loop for checking further into a direction.
 And even more array manipulations."

+12a.
+More arrays.
+I keep the heading in degrees, seemed easiest to me.

+12b.
+Similar to 12a, not that hard.
+Just have to know the way to rotate x,y coordinates around a central point.